MMunibas/RKHS_CH2O/README.md

 **Calculating the kernel coefficients using the training energies and gradients**

-A program file (training.f90) is given and it can be compiled
+A program file (training.f90) is given and it can be compiled as

 `gfortran training.f90 -llapack